Reclamation Specialist

 Where to Work

-• Environmental and engineering consulting firms
+• Environmental consulting firms

-• Federal, provincial/territorial, and municipal government departments
+• Federal, provincial/territorial, and municipal government agencies

-• Not-for-profit and non-governmental organizations
+• Not-for-profit environmental conservation organizations

-Search for jobs on the ECO Canada job board.
+Search for jobs on the ECO Canada Job Board.

 Education and Skills

-In most cases, the minimum education requirement to work as a reclamation specialist is a university undergraduate degree.
 If you are a post-secondary student considering a career as a reclamation specialist, the following programs are most applicable:

 • Environmental Science